mmibbetson/mmibbetson/README.md

 # 💫 About Me:

-🔭 I’m working on a tool to bring the utility of the [Denote](https://protesilaos.com/emacs/denote) Emacs package to your CLI.
+🔭 I’m working on a tool to bring the utility of the [Denote](https://protesilaos.com/emacs/denote) Emacs package to your CLI, and a [literate programming](http://literateprogramming.com/) tool for creating a modular PKMS & configuration toolkit.

-🌱 I’m currently primarily interested in Rust, Elixir, and Scheme.
+🌱 I'm hoping to grow the [djot](https://djot.net/) ecosystem.

-💬 I'm planning on implementing [djot](https://djot.net/) and a [literate programming](http://literateprogramming.com/) CLI tool for a modular PKMS/configuration toolkit.
+💬 I’m currently learning a lot about Rust, Elixir, and Scheme.